lbryio/lbry.com/content/faq/youtube-terms.md

 Receiving LBRY Credits is considered taxable income in the United States, and may be considered taxable income in your country.
 If you are a citizen of the United States* and eligible to receive over $600 worth of LBC, you will also have to complete tax related documentation.
 We will contact you if you are over this threshold.

 ### 3. Promotional Rights
-LBRY, Inc. has the right to promote your content and its availablilty on the LBRY network, and to use the name/likeness/voice of your content in its mailing lists, on its website, on the network itself, and through advertising by any and all means.
+LBRY, Inc. has the right to promote your content and its availability on the LBRY network, and to use the name/likeness/voice of your content in its mailing lists, on its website, on the network itself, and through advertising by any and all means.

 ### 4. Content Security
 LBRY, Inc. makes no promises as to the availability or security of your content.
-While blockchain entries can expired and no longer accessed in our clients, we make no promises or guarantees that we can fully remove your content from the network, nor that we will keep your content secure.
+While blockchain entries can expire and no longer accessed in our clients, we make no promises or guarantees that we can fully remove your content from the network, nor that we will keep your content secure.